-Non-derivative financial assets that do not meet the definition of loans and receivables are classified as available-for-sale and comprise principally the Company's strategic investments in entities not qualifying as subsidiaries or associates.
-Available-for-sale investments are carried at fair value with changes in fair value recognized in other comprehensive loss/income.
-Where there is a significant or prolonged decline in the fair value of an available-for-sale financial asset (which constitutes objective evidence of impairment), the full amount of the impairment, including any amount previously recognized in other comprehensive loss/income, is recognized in profit or loss.
+Non-derivative financial assets that do not meet the definition of loans and receivables are classified as available-forsale and comprise principally the Company's strategic investments in entities not qualifying as subsidiaries or associates.
+Available-for-sale investments are carried at fair value with changes in fair value recognized in other comprehensive income (loss).
+Where there is a significant or prolonged decline in the fair value of an available-forsale financial asset (which constitutes objective evidence of impairment), the full amount of the impairment, including any amount previously recognized in other comprehensive income (loss), is recognized in profit or loss.
 If there is no quoted market price in an active market and fair value cannot be readily determined, available-for-sale investments are carried at cost.

-On sale or impairment, the cumulative amount recognized in other comprehensive loss/income is reclassified from accumulated other comprehensive loss/income to profit or loss.
+On sale or impairment, the cumulative amount recognized in other comprehensive income (loss) is reclassified from accumulated other comprehensive income (loss) to profit or loss.